 Our support groups are co-facilitated by a Peer Support Worker with a lived experience of eating disorders so they really do understand what it’s all about.
 If you would like to find out more about the groups, why not visit our Recovery Groups page.

 Our friendly PACE team offers brief one-on-one support.
 We can chat to you on the phone or you can meet with us at any of our Centacare offices.
-We generally provide up to 6 free one-on-one sessions, but this is flexible depending on your needs.
+We can provide up to 4 free one-on-one sessions.

 The first step is to give us a call and we can arrange a time to meet.
 Call 1800 809 304 or send us an email at firstname.lastname@example.org.